theteenprogrammer/fluencydiary/README.md

 I'll code it & then implement security stuff but this project ain't a rush and imma try implement it into something a lot bigger yeah.

-Text editor will just be enough to do headings, bold, italics and might have special character options depending on the language.
+Text editor will just be enough to do headings and text that's all!